bradwestness/bradwestness.github.io/_posts/2015-05-29-the-incredibles-isnt-randian.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/i-QadwBCqQw" frameborder="0" allowfullscreen></iframe>

 Ad Rock is undeniably a better rapper than I am.
-Brad Bird is un- deniably a better filmmaker than the vast majority of humanity.
+Brad Bird is un-deniably a better filmmaker than the vast majority of humanity.
 Bob Parr is undeniably stronger than pretty much everyone in the world of *The Incredibles*, and Dash is faster.

 Are they special?
 Yes, but not all in the same way.
-They don't have to hide their abilities and pretend to be average in every respect, but having a special talent doesn't make them inherently *better people*.
+They don't have to hide their abilities and pretend to be average in every respect. but having a special talent doesn't make them inherently *better people*, or entitle them to act purely out of self-interest.
+This is the true moral of the film, and I don't think it's a bad one.